-The health-care insurance organizes the reimbursement of medical costs and compensation for sick leave, maternity leave, adoption leave, leave for family reasons and also dependence.
-The pension insurance has the main tasks to allocate statutory pensions to its affiliates and to grant loans for construction or renovation.
-Invalid pensions are also envisaged in Luxembourg law.
+The health-care insurance organises the reimbursement of medical costs and compensation for sick leave, maternity leave, adoption leave, leave for family reasons and also dependence.
+The pension insurance has the main task to allocate statutory pensions to its affiliates and to grant loans for construction or renovation.
+Invalidity pensions are also envisaged in Luxembourg law.
 Accident insurance is financed by employer’s contributions.

 There are 10 statutory public holidays established by the Labour Code.
 They are the 1st January, Easter Monday, 1st May (Labour Day), Ascension, Whit Monday, 23rd June (national holiday, the celebration of the Grand Duke’s birthday), Assumption, 1st November (All Saints), 25th December (Christmas) and 26th December (Boxing Day).
 In Luxembourg, a public holiday falling on a non-working day is replaced by a compensatory day off to be taken within a period of three months.
 In addition, the Labour Code provides for several extraordinary leave types for family reasons or other specified events.

 Each employee benefits from a minimum of 25 days paid leave per year, with some CBA’s providing for more holidays for example, in the banking and insurance sectors.
 Employees are entitled to take paid leave for the first time only after having worked with the same employer for an uninterrupted period of three months.
 Paid leave must be taken during the calendar year to which it applies but can exceptionally be postponed to the following year, in which case it must be taken before 31 March.